***Joseph Campbell & Jean Erdman Scholarship***

 The Joseph Campbell & Jean Erdman "Celebrating the Marriage of Mythology & Dance" scholarship is a one-time scholarship of $5,000 offered to a new or continuing full-time graduate student in the field of dance or choreography.
 The scholarship is to be distributed over the course of the student's program and managed by the receiving institution.

-For more information about both scholarships, please click on the link (text) below:
+For more information about the scholarship, please click on the link (text) below:

-2014 Vision and The Joseph Campbell & Jean Erdman Scholarships
+Joseph Campbell & Jean Erdman Scholarship Application Information

 ***Ecopsychology and Environmental Justice Fieldwork and Research Grant***

 In 2009, OPUS Archives and Research Center initiated a Peacebuilding and Reconciliation Grant to financially assist doctoral students working in peacebuilding and reconciliation.
 This year’s grant will be awarded to a student working in ecopsychology or environmental justice, understanding these as efforts to heal and reconcile human and other-than-human-nature relationships.

 The grant award amount is $250.
 To apply, please send a two-page description of your proposed fieldwork or research project that includes contact information for yourself and your fieldwork advisor or dissertation chair, a description of how you will integrate the materials of one or more of the collections at Opus Archives into your project, and what you will use the funds for.
 Requirement: 3.0 GPA or above.
 Please send this description, a copy of your transcript, and one letter of recommendation to Shelley Glickstein, Executive Director, at firstname.lastname@example.org, by April 15, 2014.

 "James Hillman had a powerful ability to look at so many aspects of the human experience in startling and uniquely revealing ways.
 It was wonderful to see these scholars capture his essence so poignantly and undertake Hillmanian explorations into such new realms."